Commercial Aerial Photography for Brands & Businesses

 Video campaignsDynamic transitions & revealsAdds cinematic quality to storytelling

-GCES often works with brands at the planning stage, ensuring aerial shots align with how the visuals will ultimately be used, rather than treating them as standalone images.
+GC Event Studio often works with brands at the planning stage, making sure aerial shots align with how the visuals will ultimately be used, rather than treating them as standalone images.
+When the shot list is built around the campaign brief instead of the other way around, the same footage stretches further across channels.

 Commercial Aerial Photography Use Cases by Industry